 Lesson PlansBack to lesson plans archive August 8, 2017

-Lesson plan: How innovation in renewable energy protects the environment
+Lesson plan: How renewable energy inventions protect the environment

 Picture your nearest river or lake.
 How do people use it?
 Are you happy with the way it is treated and its relationship to your community?
 In some areas, sources of water are being used as enormous batteries to help supply power to thousands of homes, schools and businesses.